 - Same user on each iteration: On selecting the checkbox ‘Same user on each iteration’, when JMeter gets the cookie in the first response then it saves the cookie and uses in the following requests; provided that you have added HTTP Cookie Manager.

 - Delay Thread creation until needed: If checked the box then threads are created only when the appropriate proportion of the ramp-up time has elapsed.
 This is most appropriate for tests with a ramp-up time that is significantly longer than the time to execute a single thread.
 If not checked, all threads are created when the test starts.

 - Specify Thread lifetime: Checkmark the box if you want to run the test for a particular duration or schedule a test.
-To get more information on the scheduling a test in JMeter, refer to the article How to schedule JMeter test?
+To get more information on scheduling a test in JMeter, refer to the article How to schedule JMeter test?

 - Duration (seconds): This denotes the total duration of the test.
 Once you select the ‘Infinite’ option for ‘Loop Count’ then you need to provide the duration of the test to control the test execution.

-- Startup delay (seconds): If you provide value for ‘Startup delay’ then JMeter adds the specified delay to start the test after pressing ‘Run’ button.
+- Startup delay (seconds): If you provide value for ‘Startup delay’ then JMeter adds the specified delay to start the test after pressing the ‘Run’ button.
 In Non-GUI mode, after hitting the test execution command, JMeter does not fire any request until the specified delay period is over.
-In simple word, the test starts at a time (=current system time + startup delay)
+In simple words, the test starts at a time (=current system time + startup delay)

 Possible Parent element(s) of Thread Group:

 Possible Child Element(s) of Thread Group: